These Rules form an Appendix to the constitution of the Chorus. They were updated by the Trustees in May 2023. You can view the Constitution here.

 7.3 Information about the outcome of the audition or re-audition will be given verbally at the end of the audition or by email or telephone within 24 hours; in addition, for initial auditions, it will be followed up in writing.

-7.4 A successful audition or re-audition will normally mean that the next audition will be in three years; however this may be adjusted to fit in with the yearly cycle of auditioning each section.
+7.4 A successful audition or re-audition will normally mean that the next audition will be in three years; however, the Music Director may decide on a shorter period, and the period may be adjusted to fit in with the yearly cycle of auditioning each section.

 7.5 Members who are unsuccessful in their re-audition will normally still be allowed to sing in the next concert.

 7.6 The Music Director may ask a member not to participate in a particular concert even after a successful re-audition.